lscheffler/sf_regexp/README.md

 - Hiding the DotNet access via wwDotNetBridge
 - Allow to access (parts) of the DotNet methods overloaded
 - Working with the results (matches) in a VFP way
+- Allow to reuse old VBasic code as good as possible.The Execute method returns a collection like VBasic, with the exception of Index starting with 1.

 ---
 ### Requirements